mwpb/blog/hierholzer.md

 }
 ```

-The idea behind Hierholzer's algorithm is to find any cycle in the graph and then iteratively enlarge the cycle to find the Eulerian cycle.
+The idea behind Hierholzer's algorithm is to find any cycle in the graph and then iteratively enlarge the cycle to find a Eulerian cycle.
 So first we need a method that finds any cycle starting at a vertex:

 ```java